This document was last updated on March 3, 2014. I’ll update it periodically to ensure it remains up-to-date.

 The Washington Post

-- 2013: I expect the Washington Post to account for the majority of my income.
+- 2014: I expect the Washington Post to account for less than 20 percent of my income.

 Ars Technica is a web-based publication that was acquired by Condé Nast in 2008.
 Ars maintains a separation between the editorial and business sides of the organization, and I’ve never felt any pressure to tailor my coverage to fit the needs of advertisers.

-- 2013: I expect Ars to account for about a quarter of my income.
+- 2013: Ars to accounted for about a quarter of my income.

 - 2012: Ars accounted for the majority of my income.